-Table II shows how NIFA determined nomination allocation based on quartile ranks of States for two variables correlated with demand for food supply veterinary services; "Livestock and Livestock Products Total Sales (\$)" (LPTS) and "Land Area (acres)" (LA).
-The total number of NIFA-approved/ designated shortage situations per State is based on the quartile ranking of each State in terms of LPTS and LA.
+Table II shows how NIFA determined nomination allocation based on quartile ranks of States for two variables broadly correlated with demand for food supply veterinary services; "Livestock and Livestock Products Total Sales (\$)" (LPTS) and "Land Area (acres)" (LA).
+The total number of NIFA-approved/ designated shortage situations per State in any given program year is based on the quartile ranking of each State in terms of LPTS and LA.
 States for which NASS has both LPTS and LA values, and which have at least \$1,000,000 LPTS and at least 500,000 acres LA (typically all States plus Puerto Rico), were independently ranked from least to greatest value for each of these two composite variables.
 The two ranked lists were then divided into quartiles with quartile 1 containing the lowest variable values and quartile 4 containing the highest variable values.
 Each State then received the number of designated shortage situations corresponding to the number of the quartile in which the State falls.
-Thus a State that falls in the second quartile for LA and the third quartile for LPTS will be invited to submit up to five designated shortage situations (2 + 3).
+Thus a State that falls in the second quartile for LA and the third quartile for LPTS may have a maximum of five designated shortage situations (2 + 3) should the external review panel recommend all allowable nominations, and NIFA concur with the panels' recommendations.
 This transparent computation was made for each State thereby giving a range of 2 to 8 designated shortage situations, contingent upon each State's quartile ranking for the two variables.
 Should changes in future funding for the program indicate the need for an increase or decrease in the maximum number of designated shortage situations, a multiplier either greater or less than one will be applied to make a proportional adjustment to every State.